budavariam/learn-vim/vim-cheatsheet.md

 * `ctrl-n` - in insert mode opens up autocomplete
 * `ctrl-g` - show line info
-* `ctrl-o` - in Insert mode after this key combo, you can use a command from normal mode, and immediately switch back to the starting mode
+* `ctrl-o` - in insert mode after this key combo, you can use a command from normal mode, and immediately switch back to the starting mode
 * `:term` - open terminal as a horizontal split buffer.

 ## Open vim specially